-A good advice is to not practice 301 or 501 as you might be frustrated with your hits as you play.
-Play 301 and 501 with your friends, at the pub, in the league or at the PDC finals.
+Good advice is to not practice 301 or 501 as you might be frustrated with your hits as you play.
+Play 301 and 501 with your friends, at the pub, in the league, or at the PDC finals.

 With graphs and statistics showing your improvement will make you more confident which will also affect your scoring in a good way.
 It will also help to reveal parts of your dart game that need special attention.

 Another important thing is to practice regularly to get your muscle memory settled.
 It’s way better to practice one hour per day than to practice seven hours each Sunday.

 But there are more ways to practice darts.
 The most important thing is that you enjoy the game and love to throw darts.
 Reading about darts and watching darts games on TV or Youtube is also a good way to get better in darts.